esyede/rakit/packages/docs/data/structure.md

 ## Basic Knowledge

-The default rakit structure is intended to provide a good starting point for large and small applications.
-This structure is made similar to other existing frameworks so you won't feel unfamiliar.
+The default structure suits both small and large applications, and follows the conventions of other PHP frameworks.

 <a id="folder-hierarchy"></a>